Table of Contents

-The proximal humerus is divided into three sections.
-These are, from proximal to distal, the caput, collum, and corpus humeri.
+The proximal humerus is divided into three sections along the proximal to the distal axis: caput, collum, and corpus humeri.

-The convex humeral head has a radius of about 2.5 centimeters.
-The articular surface, which is covered with cartilage, is thickest in the center and becomes thinner towards the exterior.
+The convex humeral head measures 2.5 cm in radius.
+The articular surface, which is covered with cartilage, is thickest in the center and thinner towards the exterior.

 The annular anatomical neck separates the head of the humerus from the diaphysis.

-Two osseous protuberances are located laterally of the anatomical neck.
-In the cranial location is the tuberculum major which is aligned from cranial to caudal-dorsal.
-Ventrally located is the tuberculum minus.
-Both structures are starting points for the muscular system.
-The tubercles run longitudinally and parallel to the bicipital groove in the crista tuberculi majoris et minoris which in turn also forms muscle attachments.
-The bicipital groove separates the two tubercles from each other structurally.
-The long biceps tendon runs through them.
+Two osseous protuberances are located laterally on the anatomical neck.
+In the cranium, the tuberculum major is aligned cranially in the caudal-dorsal direction.
+The tuberculum minus is located ventrally.
+Both structures represent the origins of the muscular system.
+The tubercles run longitudinally and parallel to the bicipital groove in the crista tuberculi majoris et minoris, which in turn also form the muscle attachments.
+The bicipital groove separates the two tubercles from each other structurally, along with the traversing long head of the biceps tendon.

-Distal from the tuberosity is the corpus humeri.
-The surgical neck makes up the proximal portion which is located distal to the tuberosity.
-The surgical neck gets its name from the fact that humerus fractures often occur at this position, and surgeons then use the line to differ between the humeral neck fracture (proximal) and the humeral shaft fracture (distal).
+The corpus humeri is distal to the tuberosity.
+The surgical neck constitutes the proximal portion, which is located distal to the tuberosity.
+The surgical neck derives its name from the location of the humerus fractures at this position, which is used by surgeons to differentiate between the humeral neck fracture (proximal) and the humeral shaft fracture (distal).

-The collum axis passes through the center of the anatomical neck and the head of the humerus.
-In relation to the shaft axis, this results in an inclination angle of about 45 degrees towards caudal.
+The collum axis traverses the center of the anatomical neck and the head of the humerus, resulting in an inclination angle of approx. 45° caudally along the shaft axis.

-The retroversion (retro torsion) describes the rotation of the proximal towards the distal end of the humerus, which can be seen in the diaphyseal area.
+The retroversion (retro torsion) describes the proximal rotation towards the distal end of the humerus, observed in the diaphyseal area.
 In this case, the collum axis represents the proximal axis, whereas the distal axis runs through both epicondyles.
-In the transverse plane, both make up an angle of between 20 and 30 degrees.
-Neonatally, this angle is at 60 degrees.
-The goal of this torsion is to optimize the forearm’s position in order to ensure optimal functions of the hand.
+In the transverse plane, both constitute an angle ranging between 20° and 30°.
+Neonatally, this angle is at 60°.
+The goal of retroversion is to optimize the forearm position in order to ensure the optimal function of the hand.

 Osseous structures and articular surfaces of the scapula

-The scapula forms the proximal osseous portion of the shoulder joint and has a direct connection to the chest and ribs.
-This is important to know, because a dysfunction of the shoulder joint could consequently result from a problem of the ribs, for example.
+The scapula forms the proximal osseous portion of the shoulder joint and has a direct connection with the chest and ribs.
+Any dysfunction of the shoulder joint may be attributed to rib disorders.

 The proximal articular surface is very flat and is located on the lateral angle of the scapula.
-It is smaller in the cranial than in the caudal direction, and the vertical alignment is longer than the horizontal.
+It is smaller cranially than in the caudal direction, and the vertical alignment is longer than the horizontal.
 Thus, the joint surface resembles a pear.
-The surface covered with cartilage is thin in the center and becomes thicker towards the outside – exactly the opposite of the joint surface of the humerus.
+The surface covered with cartilage is thin in the center and thicker towards the exterior, which is contrary to that of the joint surface of the humerus.

-In fact, only 25–30 percent of the humeral articular surface come in contact with the glenoid labrum and the cavity, because, as described above, the size ratio of the two joint surfaces is extremely different.
-Stabilizing adhesion, caused by the synovial fluid, enables the contact between the two joint partners.
+In fact, only 25–30% of the humeral articular surface is in contact with the glenoid labrum and the cavity, because, as described above, the size ratio of the two joint surfaces is extremely different.
+Stabilizing the adhesion caused by the synovial fluid facilitates the contact between the two joint partners.
 The supraglenoid tubercle, which is the origin of the musculus biceps brachii, is located at the cranial margin of the glenoid.
-The tubercle infraglenoid is located in the caudal section, forming the origin of the musculus triceps brachii caput longum.
+The infraglenoid tubercle is located in the caudal section and represents the origin of the musculus triceps brachii caput longum.

-The glenoid labrum is a meniscus-like structure at the edge of the glenoid.
-The labrum is narrower ventrally and shorter than in other areas and fixated in a way that the tip points towards the joint cavity.
-The labrum is especially well fixed caudally.
+The glenoid labrum is a meniscal structure at the edge of the glenoid.
+It is narrower ventrally and shorter than in other areas and fixated with the tip pointing towards the joint cavity.
+The labrum is especially well-fixed caudally.
 Dorso-cranially, the labrum is connected to the biceps and forms the so-called biceps anchor.

-Furthermore, the labrum serves to increase the concave joint surface, thus supporting the overall stability of the joint, because it can slow down any excessive translation.
+Furthermore, the labrum increases the concave joint surface, thereby supporting the overall stability of the joint by slowing down any excessive translation.
 In functional terminology, the positive engagement of the joint through the cavity and the labrum is referred to as concavity compression.

 Important information about the scapula: Superior tilt and retroversion

-The caudal part of the glenoid cavity is adjusted by 5–10 degrees laterally, in relation to the vertical part.
-Consequently, the joint surface is minimally cranially oriented but a major grade resistance.
-This grade resistance can result in a functionally unstable humeral head.
+The caudal portion of the glenoid cavity is adjusted by 5–10 degrees laterally, in relation to the vertical part.
+Consequently, the joint surface is minimally oriented cranially but exhibits a major grade resistance, which can result in functionally unstable humeral head.

-The sagittal and tangential planes of the cavitas form an angle of approximately 30 degrees.
-By aligning the joint surface from dorso-medial to ventro-lateral, the joint is more stable dorsally, but clearly unstable ventrally.
-Consequently, joint lunation’s are much more frequent ventrally than dorsally.
-Another important dorsally stabilizing factor is the rotator cuff muscular system.
+The sagittal and tangential planes of the cavitas form an angle of approximately 30°.
+By aligning the joint surface along the dorso-medial to ventrolateral direction, the joint is stabilized dorsally, although clearly unstable ventrally.
+Consequently, joint lunations are much more frequent ventrally than dorsally.
+The rotator cuff muscular system is another important dorsally stabilizing factor.

-The joint capsule is limp due to the high range of motion of the shoulder joint and is extended by recessi, as well as protected by bursae against friction and pressure.
-It consists of two different layers, the membrane of the membrana synovialis and the membrana fibrosa.
+The joint capsule is limp due to the high range of motion of the shoulder joint and is extended by recessi, as well as protected by the bursae against friction and pressure.
+It consists of two different layers: the membrana synovialis and the membrana fibrosa.

 The synovial membrane is very thin and consists of intima and subintima.
 The intima consists of 1–4 layers of synoviocytes that produce synovial fluid.
 The subintima, however, is composed of loose connective tissue.

-The membrana fibrosa forms the outer covering of the joint capsule and consists of about 80 percent of dense connective tissue with a high density of collagen fibers.
-The entire rotator cuff and humeral ligaments coraco-humerale et glenohumerale are in direct contact with it.
+The membrana fibrosa forms the outer covering of the joint capsule and consists of approx. 80% of dense connective tissue with a high density of collagen fibers.
+The entire rotator cuff and humeral ligaments coracohumerale et glenohumerale are in direct contact with the membrana fibrosa.

-With respect to the humerus, it should be noted that the capsule is fixed with two membranes at the collum anatomicum.
-An exception, however, can be found in the area of the long head of the biceps.
-The membrana fibrosa forms a bridging to the bicipital groove, and the synovial membrane covers the tendon to the distal end of the sulcus.
-This refers to the vagina tendinis intertubercularis which is the tendon sheath of the long biceps tendon.
+With respect to the humerus, it should be noted that the capsule is fixed with two membranes at the collum anatomicum, except in the area of the long head of the biceps.
+The membrana fibrosa forms a bridge to the bicipital groove.
+The synovial membrane covers the tendon to the distal end of the sulcus as the vagina tendinis intertubercularis, which is the tendon sheath of the long biceps.

-If the person stands upright and the shoulder joints fall loosely to each side of the body (neutral zero position, NN), the cranial portions of the capsule are tense and the axillary recess is wrinkled.
+In an upright position with the shoulder joints falling loosely on each side of the body (neutral zero position, NN), the cranial elements of the capsule are tense and the axillary recess is wrinkled.

 The bursa subtendinea subscapularis is located ventral to the subscapularis muscle.
-It is connected to the interior of the joint through the Weitbrecht’s foramen.
+It is connected to the interior of the joint via the Weitbrecht’s foramen.
 It breaks through the capsule wall and the glenohumeral ligament.
-The bursa’s task is to cushion the subscapularis muscle against the joint.
+The bursa cushions the subscapularis muscle against the joint.

-The bursa subcoracoid is connected to the caudal bursa subscapularis.
-This protects the tendon from friction at the nearby processus coracoideus.
+The bursa subcoracoid is connected to the caudal bursa subscapularis and protects the tendon from friction with the processus coracoideus.

-In addition to the muscular insertion, ligaments in both the cranial and in the ventral region reinforce the capsule.
+In addition to the muscular insertion, ligaments in both the cranial and the ventral regions reinforce the capsule.

-The glenohumeral ligament is divided into three parts: the pars superior, medial, and inferior.
-Generally, it is not very strongly developed.
-This is important for medical students to know because it can hardly be distinguished from the membrana fibrosa during dissection.
+The glenohumeral ligament is divided into three components: pars superior, medial, and inferior.
+Generally, it is not very strong, and can hardly be distinguished from the membrana fibrosa during dissection.

-The base of the pars media is located medially to the lesser tuberosity of the humerus and is directly connected to the tendon of the subscapularis.
+The base of the pars media is located medially to the lesser tuberosity of the humerus and is connected directly to the subscapularis tendon.

-The pars inferior is divided into an anterior and posterior portion.
-Both insert into the caudal portion of the anatomicum collum.
+The pars inferior is divided into anterior and posterior components, which are inserted into the caudal portion of the anatomicum collum.

-The glenohumeral ligament primarily serves the ventral stabilization of the joint and prevents subluxation of the humeral head in the caudal direction.
+The glenohumeral ligament stabilizes the joint ventrally and prevents subluxation of the humeral head in the caudal direction.

 The ligamentum coracohumerale (coracohumeral ligament) is fused with the subscapularis capsule and closes the gap between the musculus supraspinatus and the musculus subscapularis.
-It is divided into short ventral and long dorsal fibers.
-The long fibers are connected to the transverse ligament of the humerus, whereas the short fibers insert at the tubercular minus.
+It is divided into short ventral, and long dorsal fibers.
+The long fibers are connected to the transverse ligament of the humerus, whereas the short fibers are inserted at the tubercular minus.

-This ligament has a stabilizing function as well and prevents the caudal descent of the humeral head.
+This ligament stabilizes as well as prevents the caudal descent of the humeral head.

 Clinical examples of the shoulder joint

-If the labrum dissolves from the cranial socket pole with a partial or complete replacement of the long biceps tendon, this constitutes a SLAP lesion.
-This is caused by repeated small traumas to the maximum extended arm or a severe injury due to falling.
+A SLAP lesion is generated by the labrum dissolving from the cranial socket pole with a partial or complete replacement of the long biceps tendon.
+It is caused by repeated small traumas to the maximum extended arm or a severe injury due to falls.
 In traumatology, SLAP lesions are divided into four levels of severity:

 - Type I: The labrum is injured directly.